ECB on course to act strongly or disappoint mightily

 The ECB would like Europe's permanent ESM bailout fund to take over the bond purchases completely, but its limited size could make its intervention less effective.

-One idea, favored by France, is to give the ESM access to ECB funding with a banking license.
+One idea, favoured by France, is to give the ESM access to ECB funding with a banking licence.
 Austrian policymaker Ewald Nowotny said last week such a step had merits - breaking ranks with colleagues.

-The Reuters poll showed 17 out of 24 money market traders expect the ESM to get a banking license.
+The Reuters poll showed 17 out of 24 money market traders expect the ESM to get a banking licence.

 Another cut in interest rates seems less likely as the ECB assesses the impact of its July rate cut to a new record low at 0.75 percent.
 At that meeting, the bank also decided to stop paying banks interest on their overnight deposits with it.